blog2i2j/cybersader..cyberbase/📁 06 - Learning, Notes/BHIS, Antisyphon/Assumed Compromise/92 - Action Items for Orgs/92 - Action Items for Orgs.md

 	- HR should have authority and define job functions

 - Do we disable accounts even if they're computer accounts
+- HR relationship is CRUCIAL for InfoSec team!
+- Do we manage our IPv6 space well?
+-

+- Other test types
+	- AR Architecture Review
 	-